datagrok-ai/public/help/domains/chem/cheminformatics.md

 Chemistry group helps explore chemical features and includes:

-* [Gasteiger Partial Charges](functions/gasteiger-charges.md) - visualizes and highlights partial charges in a molecule
+* [Gasteiger Partial Charges](functions/gasteiger-charges.md) - visualizes and highlights partial charges in a molecule.
-* [Chem descriptors](descriptors.md) – calculates and displays the specified descriptors for a molecule
+* [Chem descriptors](descriptors.md) – calculates and displays the specified descriptors for a molecule.
-* Properties – yields the list of physical and chemical properties: empirical formula, molecular weight, hydrogen bond acceptor (HBA) and donor (HDA) values, LogP and LogS, polar surface area (PSA), number of rotatable bonds and stereocenters, also IUPAC name
+* Properties – yields the list of physical and chemical properties: empirical formula, molecular weight, hydrogen bond acceptor (HBA) and donor (HDA) values, LogP and LogS, polar surface area (PSA), number of rotatable bonds and stereocenters, also IUPAC name.

 ```mdx-code-block
 </TabItem>